 Our mission statement: Globally connected, we will grow through our inspirational teaching and innovative research, and become one of the top ten engineering colleges in the Southern Hemisphere by 2023.

 Some schools within the College of Engineering are interdisciplinary.
 With maths a crucial element of most degrees, the college hosts the School of Mathematics and Statistics.
-We are also home to the School of Forestry and students may study for a BE (Hons) specialising in Forestry Engineering, or a Bachelor of Forestry Science depending on their interests.
+We are also home to the School of Forestry and students may study for a BE (Hons) specialising in Forest Engineering, or a Bachelor of Forestry Science depending on their interests.

 Engineering is about problem solving, creative thinking and applying new technology and ideas to our physical world.